KenKundert/nestedtext/doc/philosophy.rst

         | and set the time to 10 minutes.
 After this, allow natural pressure
         | release for 5 minutes, then manually release the remaining pressure.

-Doing so makes any indention and blank lines completely unambiguous.
+Doing so makes any indention and blank lines visible and unambiguous.
 As such, it is the approach that *NestedText* takes.
 However it does not use the ‘|’ character to indicate the border.
 It was found that with most text editors the ‘>’ character works better because the editor treats it as a continuation